TFC-Developers/skillzworld_public/Small of Shame.md

 	- It returns 0, and it writes 0.0 to a given float reference, and "" to a given string reference.

 - [fread](https://www.amxmodx.org/api/file/fread) and [fread_blocks](https://www.amxmodx.org/api/file/fread_blocks) neglect to mention what happens when reading out of bounds.
 	- The result is garbage memory, the garbage memory elements read do not count in the return value.
-For example, fread on an empty file returns 0 rather than 1.
+For example, `fread(empty_file, var_gets_garbage_memory, BLOCK_INT)` returns 0 rather than 4.

 - [fread](https://www.amxmodx.org/api/file/fread) and [fread_blocks](https://www.amxmodx.org/api/file/fread_blocks) neglect to mention what happens when reading out of bounds.
 	- The result is garbage memory, the garbage memory elements read do not count in the return value.
 For example, fread on an empty file returns 0 rather than 1.